ans-group/docs.ukfast.co.uk/source/operatingsystems/linux/basics/disk-expansion/add-disk.md

 [root@ssh ~]#
 ```

-We need to grow the LV over the new free space - for most people this will be the `/` partition, but if you have more than one partition, take care to ensure you're resizing the right one:
+We need to grow the logical volume (LV) over the new free space - for most people this will be the `/` partition, but if you have more than one partition, take care to ensure you're resizing the right one:

 ```bash
 [root@ssh ~]# lvs